maxgironcodes/sailthru-phoenix-ads/README.md

 # theblaze-newsletter-ads
-This workflow converts ad information to JSON feeds, and makes them accessible to our newsletter template via Sailthru includes — all from the command line.
+This workflow converts ad information to JSON feeds, and makes them accessible to our newsletter template as Sailthru includes — all from the command line.
 Updates do not interfere with our recurring campaign cycle.

 ## Installation
 1. Clone the repository onto your machine.